syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (110)
 - Time complexity of creation with one node: O(1).

+## Insertion - Doubly linked list
+- TODO: Add a diagram depicting the deletion in a singly linked list.
+(112)
+- Time complexity of creation with one node: O(1).